Entity Tracking in Language Models: Experiment 2: Finetuning

 \subsection{Results and Discussion}

-\textbf{Pretrained T5 can Learn to Perform Entity Tracking} As shown in Figure~\ref{fig:base-random-nofinetune-results} (left), finetuning T5 leads to near-perfect accuracy on the base split.
+\paragraph{Pretrained T5 can Learn to Perform Entity Tracking} As shown in Figure~\ref{fig:base-random-nofinetune-results} (left), finetuning T5 leads to near-perfect accuracy on the base split.
 This suggests that the model is capable of learning this task.
 Training a randomly initialized T5 did not yield the same result: the accuracy of a model trained from random weights is considerably lower, due to the model almost exclusively predicting that a box is empty.
 These two results suggest that pretraining is crucial for the model to be able to learn this task.
 Furthermore, the model's entity tracking capacity is robust to novel object names at test time, with only minor degradation on accuracy (Figure~\ref{fig:base-random-nofinetune-results}, middle).
 Training only on operation sequences with a maximum length of 2 (NumOps split) leads to a larger degradation in performance for longer operation sequences, but even for longer operation sequences, the model is able to infer the correct final state in more than 45\% of the cases.
 Finally, the model performance does degrade substantially when the training examples have low lexical overlap with test examples (Figure~\ref{fig:base-random-nofinetune-results}, right).
-Nevertheless, the model predicts many non-trivial examples correctly, with $\sim$50\% tracking accuracy after 1+ operations.
-The performance degradation was compounded if we trained only on up to two operations (blue line), but the performance remained above chance.
+Nevertheless, model performance remains above the random baseline when the model is trained on up to 12 operations (pink line).
+If we trained only on up to two operations (blue line), however, the performance degradation was compounded and performance no longer exceeded the random baseline.
 These results suggest that finetuning on an entity tracking task does lead to entity tracking abilities that generalize to many challenging scenarios.
+At the same time, however, performance rapidly degrades as the finetuning and evaluation splits become increasingly dissimilar, and it remains an open question to what extent finetuning on a limited domain such as the boxes environment transfers to more general entity tracking abilities in more naturalistic discourse.